keivan-shah/website/content/about.md

   name = "Keivan Shah"
 +++

-Hi, I'm *Keivan Shah*.
+Hey, *Keivan Shah* here.
 A curious engineer trying to make his living working as a Software Developer!
+Currently I am working as a [HFT](https://en.wikipedia.org/wiki/High-frequency_trading) Developer @ [slf.ai](https://slf.ai/)

 Thanks for stopping by my website!
 Currently I am not sure what I intend to do with this website but hopefully I will figure it out someday :D